Toward single particle reconstruction without particle picking: Breaking the detection limit: Autocorrelation analysis for cryo-EM

 where the bias term $b_2[\Bell] = \sigma^2\delta[\Bell]$ depends only on the variance of the noise $\sigma^2$.

 For the third moments, we get 8 terms:

-We address these terms one by one: \begin{itemize} \item Term (1) is treated by~\eqref{eq:general_moment} for $p=3$; \item Term (2) is the third-order autocorrelation of pure noise which vanishes in the limit; \item Terms (3)-(5) depend linearly on the noise and hence vanish in the limit; \item For term (6), if $\Bell_1\neq \Bell_2$ the term vanishes in the limit.
+We address these terms one by one: \begin{itemize} \item Term (1) is treated by~\eqref{eq:general_moment} for $p=3$; \item Term (2) is the third-order autocorrelation of pure noise which almost surely vanishes in the limit by the law of large numbers; \item Terms (3)-(5) depend linearly on the noise and hence vanish in the limit; \item For term (6), if $\Bell_1\neq \Bell_2$ the term vanishes in the limit.
 If $\Bell_1 = \Bell_2$ then

 where $\langle a^1_{I_{\omega}}\rangle_{\omega}$ is the mean of the volume. \item Terms (7) and (8) contribute $\delta$ functions similar to (6). \end{itemize} Thus, we conclude that

 where the second term is the bias $b_3[\Bell_1,\Bell_2]$.
 Note that $\gamma\langle a^1_{I_{\omega}}\rangle_{\omega}$ is approximately the mean of the micrograph since $a^1_\II \approx a^1_{\tilde\II} \approx \gamma\langle a^1_{I_{\omega}}\rangle_{\omega}$.
 Therefore, we do not need prior knowledge of $\gamma$ to effectively debias the third-order autocorrelation.